Does Plastic Raise Breast Cancer Risk?

 Storing food

 Chemicals from plastic storage containers can also leak into your food even if you don’t heat them.
 That’s because any stress put on plastics, like washing them, increases leaching.
-Acidic foods, like tomatoes or citrus, can also make plastics leach more chemicals.
-After 10 days of storing liquid in reusable PP- and PE-based containers, researchers found that millions to billions of microplastics and nanoplastics were floating in the liquids.
+Storing acidic foods, like tomatoes or citrus, in reusable plastic containers can also make plastics leach more chemicals.
+Microplastics have also been found to leach into liquids stored in plastic containers.

 Working with or around plastic